-note hi-hats, and the snare and bass hits on beats 2 and 4 along with a snare eighth-note 'echo' at samples 150 and 350.
+Eigenrhythm 2 provides contrast between the eighthnote hi-hats, and the snare and bass hits on beats 2 and 4 along with a snare eighth-note 'echo' at samples 150 and 350.
 The third basis contrasts hi-hat beats on the 16th note 'off' beats with a simple quater-note rhythm, so a negative coefficient here will introduce a double-speed hi-hat, and a positive weight gives half-speed.
 Basis 4 contrasts offbeat bass drums at samples 50, 150, 250 and 350 with hi-hat beats alongside the main snares at beats 2 and 4, as well as including some fast snare beats between samples 200 and 300 and some evidence of 6/8 patterns with hihat features around sample 67, 167, 267 etc. (i.e. twothirds of the way through each quarter-note beat).
 The final eigenrhythm in the figure contrasts snare and bass on beats 2 and 4, and also can be seen to provide for more complex structures in hi-hat and bass drum.

 Overall, we begin to see that the individual eigenrhythms are encoding particular features of the different rhythmic patterns, more about the character of the piece than its genre, but at the level of groups of notes rather than individual events.
 Although genre is only weakly predicted by nearest neighbors in the eigenspace, we can ask if there are other perceived properties being preserved.
-For instance, plotting all our tracks on a 2D surface defined by the first two eigenvectors reveals two significant clusters (this figure can be seen in [4]).
-Listening to tracks from each, we find that the first cluster consists of straight-ahead 4/4 patterns with eighth note hi-hat patterns, snare on beats 2 and 4, and some variations in the bass drum within the basic eighth-note grid.
+Figure 4 is relevant here, which shows all the training points projected onto the first two eigenrhythms.
+Although the names are hard to read when the text overlaps, what stands out are the clusters, including those around (2, 1) and (4, -1).
+(The polarity of eigenrhythm 1 has been flipped in this image for clarity).
+Listening to the individual tracks involved, the first cluster consists of straight-ahead 4/4 patterns with eighth note hi-hat patterns, snare on beats 2 and 4, and some variations in the bass drum within the basic eighthnote grid.
 Patterns in the second cluster, by contrast, have the same basic bass drum on beats 1 and 3 with snare on beats 2 and 4, but have a 6/8 'syncopated' rhythm in the hi-hat, or a simple quarter-note hi-hat beat.
-Thus, we find that the eigenrhythm space does indeed cluster drum patterns with clearly discernible perceptual similarities.
+Thus, once the tempo variation is removed, we find that the eigenrhythm space does indeed cluster drum patterns with clearly discernible perceptual similarities.